oxc-project/javascript-parser-in-rust/docs/overview.md

 It is mostly transparent where memory allocations are made just by looking for heap-allocated objects such as a `Vec`, `Box` or `String`.
 Reasoning about their usage will give us a sense of how fast our program will be - the more we allocate, the slower our program will be.

-Rust gives us the power of zero-cost, we don't need to worry too much about abstractions causing slower performance.
+Rust gives us the power of zero-cost abstractions, we don't need to worry too much about abstractions causing slower performance.
 Be careful with our algorithmic complexities and we will be all good to go.

 :::info